 What to Eat Before a Swim Meet

-Pro tip: Some food that you might want to stay away from is anything that's high in sugar and fat content.
+Some food that you might want to stay away from is anything that's high in sugar and fat content.
 This will weigh your body down and you will feel sluggish throughout the time you are swimming in the pool.
-Another thing you should avoid is drinking any really sugary drinks like soda.
-While you may get a quick spike in energy you won't have any other benefits from the drink.
+You should also avoid drinking any sugary drinks like soda.
+While you may get a quick spike in energy you won't gain any other benefits from the drink.
 Your body will spend too much energy trying to process the junk food that you're putting in your body when it should be focused on your athletic activity.

 Water will be your best friend during a swim meet.
-The other most important factor is to stay hydrated.
-Make sure you have plenty of water before, during and after your meet-- this is vital if you want to succeed in your swimming.
-Not only that but it's the most important way to make sure that your body has what it needs to get through the water in the pool.
-Drinking water is just as important as the water that you're swimming in.
+Make sure you have plenty of water before, during and after your meet.
+This is vital to successful swimming.
 Other alternatives to water if you prefer more flavor are sports drinks such as Gatorade or Powerade.
 These drinks provide energy spikes if you need a quick kick before you hop in the water.
 Whatever drink you prefer, you'll want to have an ample amount of hydration before you begin your warm up for the session.

 Food is as much of a priority as a reliable suit is.
 When you have the right fuel then you'll have the right amount of energy to compete.
-Another tip that you should keep in mind is eliminating any kind of fast food; that type of food will only bring your energy down and fill your body with empty calories.
+As a last tip to keep in mind, eliminate any kind of fast food; that type of food will only bring your energy down and fill your body with empty calories.
 As long as you keep it healthy and make the right choices, you'll always have the confidence to perform your best, in and out of the water.